cstoehr/laravel-database-logger/README.md

 # laravel-database-logger
-a package that makes u able to log into database
+A package that makes u able to logging into database.